KarthikShiv04/Docker-Metrics-Prome-cAdvisor-Grafana/README.md

 Pre-requireties :

-Docker install
+1) Docker install and
-Docker compose install
+2) Docker compose install

 To configure the Docker daemon as a Prometheus target, you need to specify the metrics-address.
 The best way to do this is via the daemon.json, which is located at one of the following locations by default.
 If the file does not exist, create it.